 2.2 Professional Advisers and Consultants.
 We may disclose your data to third party professional advisers engaged in the transaction where necessary for the purposes of providing our services to you, e.g. solicitors, accountants, architects, tax advisers or other property consultants or experts.
 Our professional advisors and consultants are bound by confidentiality obligations and only process any personal data as instructed by us.

 2.3 Our Specialist Technical Partners.
-We may disclose your data to specialist third-party IT and technical system partners that we work with to provide services through our website for the purposes of our contract with them and to best ensure we are able to perform our contract with you.
+We may disclose your data to specialist third-party IT and technical system partners that we work with to provide services through our website and the Carterwood Analytics portal for the purposes of our contract with them and to best ensure we are able to perform our contract with you.
 Some of our specialist technical partners are located outside the European Economic Area (EEA) and any transfer of your personal data will be subject to the provisions of Section 4, below.
-Our specialist technical partners are bound by confidentiality obligations and only process any personal data as instructed by us.
+Our specialist technical partners are bound by confidentiality obligations and only process any personal data as instructed by us and in accordance with UK data protection law.

 2.4 Other Third Parties.
 We may disclose your data to other third parties where it is necessary for us to do so in order to provide services to you or to comply with a legal or regulatory obligation.
 This may include your lender or mortgage provider, credit reference agencies, HM Land Registry, HM Revenue and Customs or Companies House.